aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/applying-animations-to-shapes/_index.md

 ### How can I download and install Aspose.Slides for .NET?

-You can download the Aspose.Slides library from the official website and follow the installation instructions provided in the documentation.
+You can download the Aspose.Slides library from the  website and follow the installation instructions provided in the documentation.

 ### Can I apply multiple animations to a single shape?